masonym/masonym.dev/README.md

 3. **API Exposure**
    A RESTful API built on AWS Lambda + API Gateway exposes the data to the frontend.

+Special mention: [WZ Dumper](https://github.com/Xterminatorz/WZ-Dumper) and [MapleLib](https://github.com/Xterminatorz/MapleLib).
+These tools were greatly helpful for understanding how to work with the WZ file format and extracting data from the client.

 ## Performance